Anjimile Oponyo

 Anjimile Mtila-Oponyo is a Malawian development worker and education administrator.
-She has worked in education administration for the World Bank, International Monetary Fund and the United Nations Development Program where they built schools in Lebanon.
+She has worked in education administration for the World Bank, International Monetary Fund and the United Nations Development Program where she built schools in Lebanon.
 She received international attention when she was selected as CEO and head of the Raising Malawi Academy for Girls in Malawi.
 She is currently a principal secretary in the Ministry of Education in Malawi.

 Career

-They are a graduate of George Washington University, where they received their Master's in Education and took their sabbatical at Harvard Business School.
+They are a graduate of George Washington University, where she received her Master's in Education and took her sabbatical at Harvard Business School.
 Oponyo was the CEO of the Raising Malawi Academy for Girls until the project was cancelled due to lack of progress and mismanagement of funds.
-They are currently a civil servant working with the Malawi government.
+She are currently a civil servant working with the Malawi government.

 Raising Malawi Academy for Girls

-Once the Raising Malawi Academy for Girls (RMAG) project was terminated, a report was published that placed blame on Oponyo and Philippe Van Den Bossch, boyfriend of Madonna's former trainer.
+Once the Raising Malawi Academy for Girls (RMAG) project was terminated, a report was published that placed blame on Oponyo and Philippe Van Den Bossch, the boyfriend of Madonna's former trainer.
 The report was created by philanthropic consulting firm Global Philanthropy Group, hired by the board of directors of Raising Malawi in November 2010 to help the organization restructure its strategy and approach.
 The report implied that Oponyo and Van Den Bossch had acted outside their contracted roles.
-The report accused her of “outlandish expenditures”, including getting a "high salary, a car, housing, and a golf-club membership", all which were included in her contract by Madonna's aides.
+The report accused her of “outlandish expenditures”, including getting a "high salary, a car, housing, and a golf club membership", all of which were included in her contract by Madonna's aides.